 Table of Contents

-- 2 Personal Injury Lawyers Huntsville: Typical Case
+- 2 Personal Injury Lawyers in Huntsville, AL: Typical Case

 - 4 Formal Lawsuit vs. Informal Settlement